-Figure H.1 shows an example of a V3C content using track alternatives for the V3C video component tracks.
+Figure F.1 shows an example of a V3C content using track alternatives for the V3C video component tracks.
 The value of the scheme_type of the tracks whose ID is within the range between 2 and 8 is ‘vvvc’ indicating they are the V3C video components tracks.
 Among them the tracks whose ID equals to 2, 3, and 4 are the V3C video component tracks related to the V3C atlas track whose ID equals 1 and are directly listed in the track reference list of that track.
 Even though the tracks whose ID equals 5, 6, 7, and 8 are not directly listed, they are also identified as V3C video component track related to the same V3C atlas track by having the same value of track alternative group information with the tracks whose ID equals 2, 3, and 4.
 The tracks with the values of alternate_group equal to 10, 11, and 12, respectively, are the alternative representations of same a respective component of the V3C content.
 The value of original_format in RestrictedSchemeInfoBox shows that the tracks whose ID equals 2, 3, and 4 are AVC encoded representations and the tracks whose ID equals 5, 6, and 7 are HEVC encoded alternative representations of the tracks whose ID equals 2, 3 and 4, respectively.
 Similarly, the value of original_format in RestrictedSchemeInfoBox shows that the tracks whose ID equals 8 is a VVC encoded alternative representation of the track whose ID equals 4.